-Hinduism is a very spiritual religion where the tales of gods and goddesses govern people’s beliefs in things like good, evil, love and strength.
-Even out of Hinduism, there are people who follow some values and traditions of this religion, such as the Gayatri Mantra.
-It is also called Savitri Mantra as it is dedicated to Savitri who is the goddess of five elements.
+Hinduism is a very spiritual religion where the tales of gods and goddesses govern people’s beliefs in good, evil, love and strength.
+Even out of Hinduism, some people follow some values and traditions of this religion, such as the Gayatri Mantra.
+It is also called Savitri Mantra as it is dedicated to Savitri, the goddess of five elements.

 Significance of Gayatri Mantra

-According to the Gayatri mantra, meditation is the way of purifying yourself and increasing your Divine insight.
+According to the Gayatri mantra, meditation is purifying yourself and increasing your Divine insight.
 It is the way for inspiring intellect.
-Your aim is life is to choose the right path for yourself and to see the sun that is inside you.
-There are different words in the mantra that mean different things such as Bhoor, which means existence.
-Your existence is what keeps you here but you need to figure out the meaning of this existence and what you need to spend your life doing.
+Your aim is life is to choose the right path for yourself and see the sun inside you.
+Different words in the mantra mean different things, such as Bhoor, which means existence.
+Your existence is what keeps you here, but you need to figure out the meaning of this existence and what you need to spend your life doing.
 Secondly, the mantra talks about Prana, which means life.

 Other than that, there is tat, which means praising Him, the great Lord.
-What this mantra says is that you should strive for everything without expecting anything in return.
-You should strive for finding divinity and praise God, without expecting personal benefits.
-Savitur shows that God exists as a fountain, from which everyone gets nourishment.
+This mantra says that you should strive for everything without expecting anything in return.
+You should strive to find divinity and praise God without expecting personal benefits.
+Savitur shows that God exists as a fountain from which everyone gets nourishment.
 All life springs from this fountain.
 Bhargo means purifying your intellect and keeping it pure so that it can be used for good only.
-We need to purify our thoughts and words, while destroying the sins that we commit.
+We need to purify our thoughts and words while destroying the sins that we commit.